Citronics/limeboard/docs/known-issues-and-limitations.md

 ---

+## 5. End-of-Life and Disposal (WEEE)

+Limeboard is professional electronic equipment intended for use by engineers and R&D personnel.

+It must not be disposed of as unsorted household waste.

+At end of life, the product should be:
+- returned to appropriate professional electronic waste channels, or
+- returned to Citronics for proper reuse, recycling, or treatment.

+Citronics may offer a professional take-back option upon request.

-## 5. Relationship to Other Documentation
+## 6. Relationship to Other Documentation

 - Hardware conformity is defined exclusively in the Limeboard Hardware Validation Scope document.
 - This document complements, but does not replace, the hardware validation scope or the Sales Conditions.